 - Processing industries and production support services, particularly those which apply advanced technology, pay attention to environmental enhancement and enhance the quality or innovation of the process or the product.

 - Industries favoring the introduction of new technologies and the provision of services in the information technologies and communication subsectors.

-- Specific tourist facilities with an impact on development in the area which are innovative, especially in terms of environmental improvement, and contribute significantly to the area’s endogenous potential.
+- Specific tourist establishments and ancillary leisure facilities with an impact on development in the area which are innovative, especially in terms of environmental improvement, and contribute significantly to the area’s endogenous potential.

 4.1.2 Types of eligible investments

 The types of investment eligible for incentives are new or first-time use fixed assets, referring to the following investment items:

 - Capital equipment, excluding external transportation items.

 - In the case of SMEs, up to 50% of the costs incurred on the project’s preliminary studies, which could include: planning, project engineering and project management of the projects.